emartech/SAP-Engagement-Cloud-postman-collection-Beta/readme.md

 # SAP Engagement Cloud - Beta Developer Tooling
-**Please note that SAP Engagement Cloud is in the 'closed pilot' phase, with general availability expected in the near future.**
+**Please note that SAP Engagement Cloud is in the 'closed beta' phase, with general availability expected in the near future.**

 **Written in the Postman format and tested with Bruno**